Israel Frey

 Israel Frey (ישראל פריי) is an Israeli-Haredi journalist.
+Frey has been critical of the government of Israel and the actions of the Israel Defense Forces (IDF) and has been arrested several times for his tweets.
+In the beginning of the Gaza war, Frey posted a video of himself praying for Israelis killed in the October 7 attacks and Palestinian civilians killed by the IDF; as a result, his home was attacked by a group of right-wing protesters, and he went into hiding with his wife and children.
+His political views have been described as left-wing.
 He has worked for outlets including DemocraTV and Middle East Eye.
-Frey has been critical of the government of Israel and the actions of the Israel Defense Forces (IDF) and has been arrested several times for his tweets.
-After posting a video of himself praying for Palestinian civilians killed by the IDF, Frey's home was attacked and he was forced to go into hiding with his wife and children.
-His political views have been described as on the left to far-left.

 Early life and family

 Born in 1987, Frey grew up in Tel Aviv, Israel, in the Ger Hasidic community, an ultra-orthodox sect of Judaism.
 He has two siblings.
 His grandfather, Yehuda Meir Abramowicz, was a rabbi and a member of the Knesset (MK) for the Agudat Yisrael party.
 He refused to enlist in the Israel Defense Forces (IDF) as a conscientious objector.
 He has two children.